 Records Management Code of Practice for Health and Social Care 2016

-The 2016 version is still valid until the consultation has concluded and the new Code has been finalised.
+The 2016 version is still valid until the new Code has been finalised.

 The Records Management Code of Practice for Health and Social Care 2016 sets out what people working with or in NHS organisations in England need to do to manage records correctly.
 It's based on current legal requirements and professional best practice and was published on 20 July 2016 by the Information Governance Alliance (IGA),

 Appendix 3 of the Code contains the detailed retention schedules.
 It sets out how long records should be retained, either due to their ongoing administrative value or as a result of statutory requirement.